-Controls, visibility, policies and governance, integration with data from other departments, process assurance and efficiency, standardized visibility, and centralized data ensure better pay equity.
+Controls, visibility, policies and governance, integration with data from other departments, process assurance and efficiency, standardised visibility, and centralised data ensure better pay equity.

 HR directors are also keen to bring payroll in line with the transformation of other HR functions.
 In many large firms, functions like learning and development, time and attendance, and leave administration are now largely self-service.
 Accessible via a mobile device, these are great for anyone not in a desk-based role.
 For HR, this increases the likelihood of people engaging with and taking advantage of L&D resources and career advancement opportunities.

-The competitive advantages for both business and talent acquisition that comes from the clarity, insights, and governance process standardization are manifold.
+The competitive advantages for both business and talent acquisition that comes from the clarity, insights, and governance process standardisation are manifold.

 The operational benefits of single-source, real-time, highly accurate HR data excite the boardroom, too.
 Nearly all decisions, current and future, loop back to people – talent availability, cost planning, supply capabilities or performance, for example.

 Throughout the pandemic, those HR directors who’ve been able to deliver such transformation have raised the profile and status of all HR departments.
-There’s been a clear link to performance among firms with digitized business processes and those without such processes.
-This loops back to why there is such a leap in proposed spending for modernization of HR and payroll globally.
+There’s been a clear link to performance among firms with digitised business processes and those without such processes.
+This loops back to why there is such a leap in proposed spending for modernisation of HR and payroll globally.